-Uploading footage to the Shootsta HUB with a smartphone follows the same process as how to create a Video Project in the HUB using desktop.
+Uploading footage to Shootsta with a smartphone follows the same process as how to create a Video Project in the Shootsta using desktop.

-Open your internet browser, and log into the Hub.
+Open your internet browser, and log into Shootsta.

 Click 'Create Project'.
 Choose 'video' and give your video project a name.